-Table 8(A).4: Gross Impact Fee per EDU by Impact Fee Area
+Table 8(A).21: Gross Impact Fee per EDU by Impact Fee Area

-Impact Fee Area Unit Type Service Unit EDU Factor Gross Fee/ Unit Doradica Didge Single-Family Dwelling 1.00 \$1,715 Paradise Ridge All other uses 1 acre 4.00 \$6,860
+Service Area Unit Type Service Unit EDU Factor Gross Fee/ Unit NE Phoenix - Single-Family Dwelling 1.00 \$1,715 Rawhide Wash All other uses 1 acre 4.00 \$6,859

 Before determining an actual impact fee schedule, offsets must be taken into consideration, in accordance with A.R.S 9-463.05, Section E.7.
 An offset is applied for any alternative revenue dedicated to paying for a portion of the same improvements funded by impact fees.
-In the case of storm drainage fees, the only alternative revenue sources used to pay for relevant projects are funds collected by the Flood Control District of Maricopa County, and these funds are taken into account in the project-by-project calculations.
-Since the Flood Control District matches are already assumed, and the impact fee-funding portion is only the City contribution, no separate calculation is made for offsets.
+In the case of storm drainage fees, only alternative revenue sources directed to paying off remaining debt on existing 100-year events, regional-scale facilities will be included; all funding of the City's portion of future projects will come from impact fees.